nikcio/Nikcio.Umbraco.Headless/README.md

     using Nikcio.UHeadless.Defaults.ContentItems;
     ```

-3. In the `CreateUmbracoBuilder` method, add the following code:
+3. On the `UmbracoBuilder`, add the following code:

     ```csharp
     builder.CreateUmbracoBuilder()